 When to Have the Conversation

-Choose a quiet, relaxed time when no one’s distracted.
+Choose a quiet, relaxed time when no one’s distracted to have the conversation.
 Ideally, do it in person so it’s easier to read tone and body language.
-Otherwise, don’t wait to have the conversation.

-If they lose capacity without a valid power of attorney, no one would be able to file their taxes, negotiate with their insurance provider, or access their accounts to pay their bills.
-At that point, your family may have to go to court, which takes time and money, and a judge would decide who can do those things, rather than your parent deciding.
+If your parent loses capacity without a valid Power of Attorney, no one would be able to file their taxes, negotiate with their insurance company, or access their accounts to pay their bills.
+At that point, your family may have to go through a court process, which takes time and money, and a judge would decide who can do those things, rather than your parent making that choice themselves.

 How to Approach the Conversation